-In the Division of Epidemiology, our focus is on conducting population-based observational studies and clinical trials to address major public health challenges globally.
-Our faculty are actively engaged in collaborative research across the school of medicine as well as other schools and institutes, including the McCormick School of Engineering, Weinberg College of Arts and Sciences and the School of Education and Social Policy.
+In the Division of Epidemiology, we focus on conducting observational studies and clinical trials to address major public health challenges nationally and globally.
+In addition to leading numerous investigator-initiated projects and participating in many long-term multi-center observational cohort studies, our faculty are actively engaged in collaborative research across the school of medicine as well as other schools and institutes, including the McCormick School of Engineering, Weinberg College of Arts and Sciences and the School of Education and Social Policy.

 What We Do